fontdue/example-next/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Updating content

+Data fetched using `fetch` is automatically cached.
+This repo includes an endpoint: `/api/revalidate` that you can call whenever your Fontdue content changes by logging in your Fontdue admin panel, navigating to Settings -> Website settings, and entering into Deploy hook URL: `https://{your-site}.vercel.app/api/revalidate`